aws-samples/update-aws-ip-ranges/README.md

 If the stack creation fails, troubleshoot by reviewing the stack events.
 The typical failure reasons are insufficient IAM permissions.

 ### 3. Create the packaged code

+Before you package it, please change `lambda/services.json` file according to your requirement.
+For more information read the section `Lambda configuration` above.

 ```bash
 zip --junk-paths update_aws_ip_ranges.zip lambda/update_aws_ip_ranges.py lambda/services.json